What to think about before agreeing to give an early inheritance

 All rules are subject to change

 What’s clear is that while IHT is here, for now, the pressure is on for a change.
 Some countries, such as Japan, have high rates of IHT to pay for the ageing population.
-Others, such as India, Austria, Hong Kong, Sweden, Canada, New Zealand and Australia have no inheritance tax on death at all.
-The UK may well change its rules in the coming months, so make sure you keep an out for any alterations to inheritance rules.
+Others, such as India, Austria, Hong Kong, Sweden, Canada, New Zealand and Australia have no inheritance tax on death.
+The UK may well change its rules in future, so make sure you keep an eye out for any alterations to inheritance rules.